Redones: Name

 The Gaulish ethnonym Rēdones means 'chariot-drivers' or 'horse-riders'.
-It stems from the Celtic root rēd- ('to ride, esp. a horse or horse-led chariot'; cf. Gallo-Lat. rēda 'chariot', OIr. ríad 'riding, driving, journey'; also Gallo-Lat. paraue-redus 'work-horse' and ue-rēdus 'post horse', MW. gorwydd 'horse') attached to the suffix -ones.
+It stems from the Celtic root *rēd- ('to ride, esp. a horse or horse-led chariot'; cf. Gallo-Latin rēda 'chariot', paraue-redus 'work-horse', ue-rēdus 'post horse') attached to the suffix -ones.
+(Note: cf. also Old Irish ríad 'riding, driving, journey'; Middle Welsh gorwydd 'horse'.)

 The original Rēdones led to a form Riedones after diphthongisation.
 Following the discovery of inscriptions featuring this variant in the 1960s, some historians, including Anne-Marie Rouanet-Liesenfelt and Louis Pape, have argued that the form Riedones should be preferred over Redones in scholarship, which is not necessary according to linguist Pierre-Yves Lambert.

 The city of Rennes, attested ca. 400 AD as civitas Redonum ('civitas of the Redones'; Redonas in 400–441; Rennes in 1294) is named after the Gallic tribe.

 Geography

-Map of the Gallic people of modern Brittany :

 They lived on the peninsula of Brittany in the region which was known at the time as Armorica.
 Although they controlled a narrow coastline in the southern part of the Mont-Saint-Michel Bay, they did not have a direct opening to maritime trade.
 Caesar mentions them among the civitates maritimae or Aremoricae.
 Their territory was located east of the Coriosolites, north of the Namnetes, west of the Aulerci Diablintes, and southwest of the Venelli and Abrincatui.

 Their capital was known as Condate Redonum, and was at the site of modern day Rennes.